practicaldsc/fa24/syllabus.md

 ## Disclaimer

 While we try to do our best to plan ahead, unfortunately, sometimes circumstances do arise that necessitate a policy change.
 When this happens, the change will be announced, and this document will be updated with the new policy.

+We appreciate any and all feedback, given that this course is new and evolving.
+If you'd like to provide us with anonymous feedback at any point, you can do so at [this form](https://docs.google.com/forms/d/e/1FAIpQLSfoxQfKubwtj5HQJtUQILx0scuzApPeEIZg8fEQXCDhzrTM4g/viewform).
+Thank you!